Gina Boyle, MSW, LCSWA

 You don’t have to wait until things feel unbearable.
 You don’t have to be in crisis in order to be seen and valued.
 Any life transition — expected or unexpected, welcome or unwelcome — can leave you feeling overwhelmed, uncertain, stuck, afraid, and alone.
-My name is Gina Boyle and I’m a Licensed Clinical Social Work Associate and Outpatient Psychotherapist at our Chapel Hill office.
+My name is Gina Boyle (she/her) and I’m a Licensed Clinical Social Work Associate and Outpatient Psychotherapist at our Chapel Hill office.
 I work with individuals who are navigating life’s transitions — big and small — and the emotions and challenges that accompany these transitions and other periods of growth and change.

 Therapy is a safe, non-judgmental space for you to be witnessed, understood, and gently challenged to take action on what you truly value most.
 My therapeutic style draws from a variety of theoretical orientations, including psychodynamic (insight oriented), cognitive-behavioral (skills development) and relational treatment approaches, but your specific needs will determine the approaches we'll use in our work.

 I believe psychotherapy should address both surface-level problems (such as: depression, anxiety, relationship conflict), as well as underlying causes of these problems, so that it has a long-lasting impact.
 Therapy is an opportunity to enhance your overall well-being and engagement with your life... and I believe your example can also give the people you love the implicit permission to do the same with their lives.

 People describe me as down-to-earth, empathetic, and interactive.
 I often use humor to make connections between ideas and among people, and provide warm, attentive, and collaborative therapy to help people generate transformative change.
 Additionally, I hold a special understanding and empathy for those experiencing loss and grief, especially those who have experienced a loss by suicide.